ShrimpFather7/Koster-Deep-Learning-Ecology/chapter1/README.md

 - Nilsson et al. 2025

 ## **Contents**
-- `Extract_depths.ipynb` – Crops, edits, and reads numbers from a series of images in a folder.
+- `Extract_depths.ipynb` – Script that crops, edits, and reads numbers from a series of images in a folder.
 - `chp_1_example_data` – Folder containing a series of pre-cropped images with depth values and frame number in their file name.
 [See note 1](#note-1)